CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 };
 ```

 When compiler produces final executable the Mach-O header is placed at a concrete byte position in it.
 Therefore, tools that are working with the executables knows exactly where to look for desired information.
+The same principle applies to all other parts of Mach-O as well.

+`// TODO: Redirect to an article or explain here?`

-For further knowledge, I would recommend reading following article: https://medium.com/@cyrilcermak/exploring-ios-es-mach-o-executable-structure-aa5d8d1c7103.
+For further exploration of Mach-O file, I would recommend reading the following [article](https://medium.com/@cyrilcermak/exploring-ios-es-mach-o-executable-structure-aa5d8d1c7103.).

 ### Fat headers